CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch04_raster.md

 <a id="satdat"><a/>
 ## Satellite Cloud and Aerosol Product Processing Tools

-<a id="geos"><a/>
+<a id="goes"><a/>
 ### GOES Cloud Product Processing Tool
-SA Script: allocateGOES2WRFGrids.csh

 The GOES data tool processes the Geostationary Operational Environmental Satellite (GOES) data downloaded from the Earth System Science Center (ESSC) at the University of Alabama in Huntsville.

-#### Data Access
-Contact Dr. Arastoo Pour Biazar at UAH's Earth System Science Center (ESSC) for the GOES data which can be processed by the tool.
+The GEOS data web site is <http://satdas.nsstc.nasa.gov>

 Downloaded GOES data need to be stored under subdirectories named using this format: gp_YYYYMMDD.
 The ./util/goes_untar.pl utility can be used